SQL string functions are among most important SQL’s tools. In this post, we’ll look at five ways you can perform various operations on strings.

 REPLACE(entry_char, string_searching, string_replace)

-REPLACE allows you to selectively replace or remove data from inside a string.
+REPLACE allows you to selectively replace or remove data from inside a string SQL.
 It returns an entry_char where the value of string_searching is replaced with string_replace.
 If the string_replace value is null, then every value matching string_searching is deleted from the entry string.

 Let’s see two examples of